pagekit/docs/troubleshooting.md

 If outdated data stored in the cache causes unexpected behavior, clearing the cache will fix these issues.

+###From the browser
-- **From the browser**: Go to the *Settings* screen and click on the *Clear Cache* button.
+Go to the *Settings* screen and click on the *Clear Cache* button.

+###From the command line
-- **From the command line**: You can also clear the cache with Pagekit's command line interface.
+You can also clear the cache with Pagekit's command line interface.
 Open terminal and change to the Pagekit folder, then run `./pagekit clear-cache`.

 ## System Information